payoubi/payoubi.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Civil Engineering, California Institute of Technology, 2020 (expected)
+* Ph.D. in Civil Engineering, minor in Applied Mathematics, California Institute of Technology, 2020 (expected)
 * M.S. in Applied Mechanics, California Institute of Technology, 2017
 * M.S. in Geotechnical Engineering, Sharif University of Technology, 2014
 * B.S. in Civil Engineering, Guilan University, 2012